Temporary National Coordination Office

-Established in July 2018, the TNCO will develop national options and recommendations on a potential PSBN for Canada, supported by research, analysis, and engagement with PSBN stakeholders.
-Specifically, the office will:
+Established in July 2018, the TNCO developed national options and recommendations on a future PSBN for Canada, supported by research, analysis, and engagement with PSBN stakeholders.
+Specifically, the office:

-- Serve as a single point of contact for stakeholders on national PSBN work, including the private sector;
+- Served as a single point of contact for stakeholders on national PSBN work, including the private sector;

-- Engage diverse stakeholders to gather perspectives to support the development of recommendations;
+- Engaged diverse stakeholders to gather perspectives to support the development of recommendations;

-- Establish and maintain a network of researchers and experts, and provide national leadership for PSBN pilots and trials to inform and support TNCO work objectives;
+- Established and maintained a network of researchers and experts, and provided national leadership for PSBN pilots and trials to inform and support TNCO work objectives;

 - A PSBN Strategy for Canada that operationalizes the FPT Ministers’ endorsed guiding considerations;

-- Further develop and operationalize approaches for business models and permanent national governance;
+- Further developed and operationalized approaches for business models and permanent national governance;

 - Deployment options for a national and interoperable PSBN;

 - National PSBN standards and requirements (e.g. interoperability, security, priority and pre-emption); and,

 - Innovative solutions to address coverage gaps and capacity challenges.